costafsk/costafsk/README.md

 #### 👨🏽‍💻 Programmer.

-Currently collaborating as a Front-end Software Engineer at @Dietbox 🥑🚀
+Currently collaborating as a Front-end Software Engineer at @Lyncas.net 🚀

 Computer Science student, with experience in creating, integrating, documenting and developing web applications.